johanf85/home-assistant-heating-configuration/index.md

 **Living room**

-*   Raspberry pi Zero W with
+*   Raspberry pi Zero W (acts as server) with
     *   DS18B20 temperature sensor
     *   PIR motion sensor module
     *   Relay module with wire to boiler for controlling on-off heating

+The pi Zero W is the Raspberry with the least specifications.
+However it does run well for a year now, as I only use it for nothing else than the thermostat function.
+Dowload Home-Assistant at: [https://github.com/home-assistant/operating-system/releases](https://github.com/home-assistant/operating-system/releases) for pi Zero W download: hassos\_rpi0-w-x.xx.img.xz.

 Both rooms have one radiator, each is equipped with a eqiva-N thermostatic radiator valve.
 These are only used to be open and close the radiators at the beginning and end of the day.
 They are programmed to setpoint 12° C when the desired heating for the room is off and to 25° C when the desired heating is on.